SSWConsulting/SSW.Rules.Content/rules/do-you-encourage-daily-exercise-at-work/rule.md

 ---
-seoDescription: "Boost office morale and productivity by incorporating daily exercise at work, with simple activities like planking or walking outdoors."
+seoDescription: Boost office morale and productivity by incorporating daily exercise at work, with simple activities like planking or walking outdoors.
 type: rule
 title: Do you encourage daily exercise at work?
 uri: do-you-encourage-daily-exercise-at-work